 Survival of the Strong: George Washington and the Continental Army at Valley Forge

 The sting of defeat mixed with the bitter cold December air to create a contrasting image of desperation and determination as the soldiers of General George Washington’s Continental Army dragged their bloody, shoeless feet across the wintery Pennsylvania ground.
 Over the previous months, the Continentals had fought hard, but that did not stop them from being overpowered and beaten by the British on the battlefields of Brandywine, Paoli, and Germantown.
 As a result of these setbacks, the American capital of Philadelphia was now in British hands.
 All of this and more was very much on the minds of Washington and his weary, hungry, ragged soldiers as they marched to winter quarters at Valley Forge, Pennsylvania.
-The next six months would be a test of strength and survival for the Continentals, but the army that entered Valley Forge in December 1777 would leave it in June 1778 as a transformed fighting force with an eagerness to test its hard-earned training against the Redcoats on the battlefield.
+The next six months would be a test of strength and survival for the Continentals, but the army that entered Valley Forge in December 1777 would leave it in June 1778 as a transformed fighting force.
 Valley Forge not only helped make the Continental Army more strong and confident, but it also epitomized the indispensable leadership of General Washington to the American cause and shined a light on the invaluable service rendered by several other faithful soldiers of liberty.

 Located some twenty miles north of Philadelphia, General Washington selected Valley Forge to be the home for his roughly 12,000 soldiers and the 500 women and children who followed them during the winter of 1777/1778.
 Situated on a high plateau at the top of a series of protective hills, the encampment was defensible and also had the advantage of allowing the Continentals to watch over the British occupying Philadelphia.
 While the site offered access to essentials like clean water and firewood, what the Continental Army lacked in supplies would contribute to Washington’s description of Valley Forge as “a dreary kind of place and uncomfortably provided.”